-Over the entire validity period of all Sub CA certificates issued, both revocation lists signed by the Root CA and OCSP statements signed by delegated OCSP responders are provided, the authenticity and integrity of which are ensured by technical as well as organizational measures.
+Over the entire validity period of all CA certificates, revocation lists signed by the Root CA and OCSP statements signed by delegated OCSP responders are provided.
+The authenticity and integrity of the delegated responders are ensured by technical as well as organizational measures.